top of page

 Yew View Tawny Owl Box

 This nest box was custom built and houses two internal cameras and one external camera.
 Tawnies nested here for the last 7 years.
 In between tawny nesting, we often get stock doves nesting, sometimes jackdaws and regular visits from squirrels.
 The tawnies start prospecting again around October and then usually take up residence early in the new year.
 Sadly, the story here has been sad this year.
 The female laid 3 eggs, 2 of which broke.
 On March 6th, she abandoned the nest.
 On 15th March, she returned and laid another egg!
-She has now laid another 2 so is incubating 3 eggs.
+She has now laid another 2 so is incubated 3 eggs.
+Only one hatched.

 Yew View Waterhole